lopezdsr/sql-query/sqlref/sql_reference.template.md

 A query cannot run if `JOBPREFIX NONE` is specified and the target overlaps with at least one of the input URIs.
 The reason is that data cannot be overwritten by a query that is reading that same data.
-For example, `SELECT * FROM cos://us-geo/mybucket/myprefix/mysubprefix INTO cos://us-geo/mybucket/myprefix JOBPREFIX NONE` will return an error when trying to submit it.
+For example, `SELECT * FROM cos://us-geo/mybucket/myprefix/mysubprefix INTO cos://us-geo/mybucket/myprefix JOBPREFIX NONE` returns an error when you try to submit it.

-The *COS result clause* lets you explicitly specify the storage location and type of a query result on Cloud {{site.data.keyword.cos_short}}.
+In the *COS result clause* you can explicitly specify the storage location and type of a query result on Cloud {{site.data.keyword.cos_short}}.
-The storage location is specified by means of a `COSURI`.
+The storage location is specified by using a `COSURI`.

-Valid query result object types are: `AVRO`, `CSV`, `JSON`, `ORC`, or `PARQUET`.
-Note that object type names are not case-sensitive.
+Valid query result object types are: `AVRO`, `CSV`, `JSON`, `ORC`, and `PARQUET`.
+Object type names are not case-sensitive.

 Being able to explicitly specify the location and the type of the result object enables a user to take the following actions:
 * Read *raw* data stored in one format, for example, CSV.
-* Cleanse the data using SQL constructs.
+* Cleanse the data by using SQL constructs.
-* Store the cleansed data using an object type that offers benefits with respect to query performance and storage consumption on Cloud {{site.data.keyword.cos_short}}, for example, a column-based object format, such as Parquet.
+* Store the cleansed data by using an object type that offers benefits regarding query performance and storage consumption on Cloud {{site.data.keyword.cos_short}}, for example, a column-based object format, such as Parquet.

 Moreover, a user can explicitly define the way a query result is stored physically on Cloud {{site.data.keyword.cos_short}} by using the *result partitioned clause*.

 As shown in the syntax diagrams, three main use cases exist to define the physical layout of a query's result on Cloud {{site.data.keyword.cos_short}}:

 - Partition by columns, that is so-called Hive-style partitioning.
-- Partition into buckets/objects (both terms can be used synonymously), that is, generate the query result into objects, with or without specifying columns.
+- Partition into buckets or objects (both terms can be used synonymously), that is, generate the query result into objects, with or without specifying columns.
 - Partition by number of rows.

 A partition is an object on Cloud {{site.data.keyword.cos_short}} that is potentially a part of an aggregated object.
 The presence of multiple partitions allows for parallel input/output (I/O) during query execution.
-Note that if no *result partitioned clause* is specified, the query result is stored in a single partition on Cloud {{site.data.keyword.cos_short}}.
+If no *result partitioned clause* is specified, the query result is stored in a single partition on Cloud {{site.data.keyword.cos_short}}.

 <!--include-svg src="./svgfiles/cosResultClause.svg" target="./diagrams/cosResultClause.svg" alt="syntax diagram for a COS result clause" layout="@break@" -->